kevinfarrugia/csv_to_sheets/README.md

 You should delete the `token.json` file.

+#### When trying to authenticate, I get the error "'Credentials' object has no attribute 'to_json'"

+Use Python2 not Python3.

 ## License and Copyright

 This software is released under the terms of the [MIT license](https://github.com/kevinfarrugia/csv_to_sheets/blob/main/LICENSE).